 Scopolamine Patch

 This is one of the most effective methods of avoiding motion sickness.
 You’ll get it by prescription from your doctor.
 It looks a bit like a small, round Band-Aid® that you stick behind your ear.
-The patch will last for a few days, so its recommended that you put it on the day before your trip so you have its full effect the day you’re out.
-A small percentage of people have averse reactions to the patch (discuss these with your doctor), so that day before, it’s probably better to limit driving until you’re sure you’re not reacting negatively.
+The patch will last for a few days, so it’s recommended that you put it on the day before your trip so you have its full effect the day you’re out.
+A small percentage of people have adverse reactions to the patch (discuss these with your doctor), so it’s probably better to limit driving until you’re sure you’re not reacting negatively.

 BONINE®:

-This is the best pill form, over the counter remedy.
+This is an effective over-the-counter remedy.
 Ask for the name brand, not the generic.
 Bonine® has little to no side effects.
-Like the patch, it’s better to get this working BEFORE you go out.
+Like the patch, it’s better to get this working BEFORE you go out fishing.
 Not the morning of your trip.
-Taking one dose of Bonine® the night before your fishing charter and another dose in the morning when you wake up.
+Take one dose of Bonine® the afternoon before your fishing charter and another dose in the morning when you wake up.
 This isn’t what the instructions say, but take my word for it.
 Taking a dose the day before works best.

 Sea Band®:

 These are pressure point therapy wrist bands, available at most drug stores.
-Most people scoff at these because it “sounds” like a scam.
-They actually work pretty good.
-The nice thing about the SeaBand is that you can combine them any of the other methods without negative effects.
+Many people scoff at these because it “sounds” like a scam.
+They actually work pretty well.
+The nice thing about the SeaBand is that you can combine them with any of the other methods above without negative effects.

 Ginger: